cmer/gigabyte-z390-aorus-master-hackintosh/STEP_BY_STEP.md

 These are Kexts that I am not using, but that could potentially be useful for you.

 * [NoVPAJpeg.kext](https://github.com/vulgo/NoVPAJpeg/releases)
     - This is a Kext you can use if you are having issues with Quicklook/Preview. iGPU is known to not always work properly on Z390 boards.
-I was able to get my iGPU (headless) to work properly so I don't need this.
+My iGPU (headless) is working properly and natively, so I don't need this.

 ## Fixing Kernel Panics at Reboot/Shutdown

 Because NVRAM is not natively working on my motherboard, we have to use the UEFI driver `EmuVariableUefi-64.efi`.
 You can install `EmuVariableUefi-64.efi` using Clover Configurator (Install Drivers) or with the Clover installation package (Customize → UEFI Drivers).

 When I added `EmuVariableUefi-64.efi` to `/EFI/CLOVER/drivers64UEFI` , I got a crash at bootup.

 The solution to that crash is to remove `AptioMemoryFix-64.efi` and to replace it with `OsxAptioFix2Drv-free2000.efi`.
 You can [download it from here](https://www.dropbox.com/s/d74tdymovdxmlly/OsxAptioFix2Drv-free2000.efi?dl=0).